TyGordon/Curated-Open-Repository-of-Progressive-Song-Entries/README.md

 [What is Progressive Rock?](http://www.progarchives.com/Progressive-rock.asp#definition)

 [Top 100 Prog Albums 1966-1984](https://www.progarchives.com/top-prog-albums.asp?ssubgenres=&salbumtypes=1&syears=1984&syears=1983&syears=1982&syears=1981&syears=1980&syears=1979&syears=1978&syears=1977&syears=1976&syears=1975&syears=1974&syears=1973&syears=1972&syears=1971&syears=1970&syears=1969&syears=1968&syears=1967&syears=1966&scountries=&sminratings=0&smaxratings=0&sminavgratings=0&smaxresults=100&x=55&y=7#list)

+### Purpose
+    The corpus was built to answer questions about the stylistic conventions of progressive rock titles.
+The contents of the CORPSE corpus are far too limited to make any generalizations about english or how english is generally used.
+It is, however, adequete for answering questions about progressive rock song titles since it encompasses a significant portion of all progressive rock titles from the classic era.
+The querying systems makes use of abundant meta-data to compensate for the lack of large sums of data, and accurate tagging.
+    Questions such as "Do prog songs generally get shorter over time" or "Do long prog songs have shorter titles" are the kinds of questions that this corpus aspires to help answer.

 ### What's Included
     The CORPSE Corpus consists of two main tools and the data that makes up the corpus (both raw html and